St Thomas of Canterbury Catholic Primary School Curriculum Design

 Learning builds upon learning; we understand that children gain new knowledge only by building upon what they already know.
 We are aiming for our children to ‘master’ the curriculum.
 We want them to be able to use, apply and reason not just reel off unrelated facts.

-For subject specific information, either use the navigation on the menu or click the links below:
+For subject specific information, either use the navigation on the menu or click the links below (for each subject you will also find a Home Learning section, which will give you access to links for when your child needs further access for their education):

 - Art & Design